1890 VFA season

-The 1890 Victorian Football Association season was the 14th season of the Australian rules football competition.
+The 1890 VFA season was the 14th season of the Victorian Football Association (VFA), the highest-level Australian rules football competition in the colony of Victoria.

-The premiership was won by the South Melbourne Football Club.
-It was the fifth premiership in the club's history, and the third out of a sequence of three consecutive premierships won from 1888 to 1890.
+won the premiership for the fifth time.
+It was third out of a sequence of three consecutive premierships won by the club from 1888 to 1890.

-1890 VFA ladder
+Ladder

 Teams did not play a uniform number of premiership matches during the season.
 As such, in the final standings, each team's premiership points were adjusted upwards proportionally to represent a 20-match season – e.g., South Melbourne played 19 matches, so its tally of premiership points was increased by a factor of 20/19.
 After this adjustment, there was no formal process for breaking a tie.